harvard-intouch/harvard-intouch.github.io/_pages/about-us.md

 **One-on-one chats:** We ("[peer mentors](/peers)") meet with anyone who wants to discuss a specific or personal topic in detail.

 There are certain issues we are **not** trained to help with.
 For example,
-* We cannot provide a medical perspective or psychotherapy
+* We cannot provide a medical perspective or psychotherapy.
-* We cannot provide mental health counseling
+* We cannot provide mental health counseling.

 However, we can talk through issues and connect you with additional resources.